JampaUchoa/jampa.dev/_posts/blogs-in-a-post-gpt-era.md

 I see ChatGPT making good content in all the points above, so we might have reached the OpenAI limit here, so here are my actual ideas to write:

-* Article that defends a point with hard data to back them up.
+* Article that defends a point with [hard data to back them up](https://blog.pragmaticengineer.com/project-management-at-big-tech/).
 An AI can explain lots of things, but some stuff is straight bullshit or just plain wrong.

-* Article about personal anecdotes that have the same point, in the end, my favorite one is from Steve Blank on why devs leave.
+* Article about personal anecdotes that have the same point, in the end, my favorite one is from Steve Blank on [why devs leave](https://steveblank.com/2009/12/21/the-elves-leave-middle-earth-%E2%80%93-soda%E2%80%99s-are-no-longer-free/).

-* Personal viewpoint that differs from common sense, I was relieved that was not just me that has a problem with SCRUM when everybody praised it, now it is becoming more common are moving away from it.
+* Personal viewpoint that differs from common sense, I was relieved that was not just me that has a problem with SCRUM or [Github name change](https://mooseyanon.medium.com/github-f-ck-your-name-change-de599033bbbe).
 Contrarian views is how we can open our eyes to improve processes.

 Now let's see if ChatGPT has some points to complement, it takes a while to think and this is what it outputs: